QueenieCplusplus/git-/README.md

   $git reset f1fb969^

+  > then result return to the former tag before f1fb969

+## revert commit

+revert commit, once you regret the remote commit:

+git log see last commit tag, says 00000

+  $git revert 00000^

-  then result return to the former tag before f1fb969
+  > then result return to the former tag before f1fb969

 ## go to vim